About Me

 avatar

-I am a political scientist, primarily interested in understanding public opinion on climate change and how it relates to climate policy.
-I received my PhD from Victoria University of Wellington (VUW) in 2021, and was recently awarded a MBIE Science Whitinga Postdoctoral Fellowship.
-My broader research interests centre around comparative politics, particularly the many different ways democracy functions in different countries.
-I am comfortable using quantitative methods, and have many years programming experience.
+I am a political scientist whose research focusses on the politics of climate change, particularly public attitudes towards climate change.
+I received my PhD from Victoria University of Wellington (VUW) in 2021, and was awarded a MBIE Science Whitinga Postdoctoral Fellowship, which I successfully completed in October 2023.
+I am interested in comparative politics more broadly, including the many different ways democracy functions in different countries.
+I am comfortable using both quantitative and qualitative methods, and have many years programming experience.

 Recent Publications